johnagbola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions: A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 12-directory_permissions: A script that creates a directory called my_dir with permissions 751 in the working directory.
+13-change_group: A script that changes the group owner to school for the file hello.